scamacho23/liszt/README.md

 This project is fully open-source.
 We appreciate all the help we can get and are very open to beginners and anyone interested in helping.

+## Community Information
+As this project is simply being done in the free time of a few bored college students, **Quick Note** is not the –– and will not –– progress quickly (oh, the irony) without the help of others.
+At this point, **Quick Note** only works for OS X, and even then there are a number of issues (see [Installation](#Installation)).
+Bear with us while we figure this out.

+For users without `homebrew`, we hope to have a separate installer available soon.
+Still, the project will likely only work for OS X for the forseeable future.
+Portability to Linux should not be that hard to achieve, but Windows is another matter.